 COMICS AS POLITICAL EXPRESSION

 A 14 week course with noted comics artist Seth Tobocman

 Course Fee: $175

 This class is for people hoping to express their political convictions through comics, cartooning, or illustration.

 This weekly class is open to artists of all skill levels.
 The ideas presented are narrative and conceptual and will work just as well with stick figures as with detailed realistic drawing.
 But the assumption is that everyone attending wants to produce art, not just talk about it.
 Everyone in the class will be treated respectfully, and criticized constructively, as a working artist.

 We will look at the many ways that artists have expressed political concerns throughout history with an eye towards seeing what techniques we can apply in our own work.

 In the first month there will be short assignments to help artists develop basic skills.
-In the middle of the course there will be opportunities to interview activists and work with research materials selected by the instructor to develop comics about their issues.
-In the last month artists will do a longer strip on a subject of their own choosing.
+In the middle of the course there will be several opportunities to interview activists and work with research materials selected by the instructor to develop comics about contemporary political issues issues.
+In the final month artists will do a longer strip on a subject of their own choosing.

 The political point of view of this course will be unapologetically anti-capitalist and anti-authoritarian.
 The aesthetic point of view will favor representational art and clear communication.
 But people of all beliefs are welcome.